In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 #define LIB_VERSION 0x00010002

-extern "C" int initialize_lib(int buffer_capacity = MAX_BUFFER_SIZE);Including Other Header Files
+extern "C" int initialize_lib(int buffer_capacity = MAX_BUFFER_SIZE);Including other headers

-If the declarations depend on other types (such as the standard library's size_t or custom types), the corresponding header files need to be included.
+If a declaration depends on other types (such as size_t from the standard library or custom types), we need to include the corresponding headers.

 #include <stddef.h> // 为了使用 size_t